 OutputStreamFactory.createManualBufferNode

-method, specifying the number of channels and frames.stop()
+method, specifying the number of channels and frames to create an OutputStreamNode

-method of the FrameBufferFiller, which supplies audio frames via the FrameBufferWriter.fill
+, which supplies audio frames via the FrameBufferWriter

 method.OutputStreamFactory.createWorkerBufferNode()